Fixed-k Tail Regression: New Evidence on Tax and Wealth Inequality from Forbes 400: Introduction

 For a fixed positive integer $k \ge 3$, our proposed method uses the largest $k$ order statistics $\set{ Y_{(i)t} : i=1,\dots ,k}$ from $\set{ Y_{it} : i=1,\dots ,n}$ along with macro explanatory variables $X_{t}$ at each $t$.
 While the underlying sample size $n$ (reflecting the U.S. population) is assumed to diverge to infinity, we allow $k$ to be fixed, unlike the aforementioned existing approaches that require $k$ to diverge.
-Thus, our approach models the data generating process where observations are bottom-censored at a fixed number $k=400$ as in the Forbes data, resolving one of the two issues with existing approaches mentioned above.
+Thus, our approach models the data generating process where observations are bottom-truncated at a fixed number $k=400$ as in the Forbes data, resolving one of the two issues with existing approaches mentioned above.
 We approximate the conditional joint distribution of the $k$ order statistics $\set{ Y_{(i)t} : i=1,\dots ,k}$ (after a location and scale normalization) given $X_{t}$ with a known distribution based on extreme value theory (EVT) in the limit as $n \to \infty$ for each $t$.
-Our limiting conditional joint distribution accounts for constructed statistical dependence among the $k$ order statistics, resolving the other issue with the existing MLE approaches mentioned above.
+Our limiting conditional joint distribution accounts for statistical dependence among the $k$ order statistics, resolving the other issue with the existing MLE approaches mentioned above.
 Even after allowing for such statistical dependence, our limiting distribution can still be characterized solely by the tail index $\xi$ that governs the tail heaviness of the distribution of $Y_{it}$.
 Modeling $\xi$ as a function $\xi(X_{t})$ of macro control variables $X_t$, we conduct the MLE of $\xi(\cdot)$ and perform statistical inference and counterfactual analysis.
+To the best of our knowledge, this paper is the first to establish such a parametric conditional density approximation for a nonparametric class of conditional distributions -- we summarize this main auxiliary result as Lemma \ref{lemma:hellinger} in the appendix, which may be of independent interest to econometricians.